amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

     models which are not currently supported by AOCL-DA.
 These include,

     * Weighted residuals - loss function is of form :math:`\sum_{i=1}^n w_i r_i = \sum_{i=1}^n w_i (y_i - \beta X_i)^2`
-    * Additional loss functions - for example Huber, Cauchy, or Quantile in addition to MSE and Log Loss,
+    * Additional loss functions - for example, Huber, Cauchy or Quantile, in addition to MSE and log loss
-    * Basis expansions - for example addition of polynomial terms or extension to nonparametric regression, e.g., Loss functions of the form :math:`\sum_{i=1}^n \big(y_i - \beta \, \phi(X_i) \big)^2`
+    * Basis expansions - for example, addition of polynomial terms or extension to nonparametric regression, e.g., loss functions of the form :math:`\sum_{i=1}^n \big(y_i - \beta \, \phi(X_i) \big)^2`